y827124252/gitskills/readme.txt

-creatig a new branch is quick
+creatig a new branch is quick and simple